rumicuna/jmisb_example/README.md

 # Simple command line example for jMISB

+## Archived

+The content of this project has been added to jMISB as an example.
+Refer to that.

+## Background

 This is demonstration / example code for <https://github.com/WestRidgeSystems/jmisb>

 It does a command line dump of the KLV metadata in a file.